Toy and Activity Library

 Our businesses (including agriculture) are stronger than ever and are joined by new enterprises and innovative ideas.
 We are comfortable sharing conversations about our local Aboriginal history and culture.
 Our landscape is recovering, and we are proud that we live in the beautiful Upper Murray.

 To ensure Corryong community members, groups and organisations have access to the information and resources they need to implement local recovery activities and programs that will create a safe, healthy and resilient community.

-Our top 5 priorities for the recovery of the Corryong Community are:
+With much time having passed since Black Summer, our top 5 priorities for the recovery of the Corryong Community remain the same.

 Cathy Ross (Chair)

 Amanda Meagher (Deputy Chair)

 Sheril Wilson (Treasurer)

 Your privacy is important to us.
 This Privacy Statement describes how we collect, use, store and disclose personal, and other types of, information when you interact with Our Recovery website.

 Where the twenty-two community-led CRC’s are defined as:

 Where the 3 local councils are defined as: